pytrip/pytripgui/README.rst

     $ pytripgui

-More detailed instruction will available soon. pytripgui currently works only with Python 2.7 on Linux. pytripgui does not support Windows and Python3.x (yet).
+pytripgui currently works in Linux with Python 2.7 and Python 3.7.
+Windows support is planned.

 More documentation
 ------------------

-If you would like to download the code of pytripgui, read first `developer documentation <docs/technical.rst>`__.
+If you would like to download and run the source code of pytripgui, please see `developer documentation <docs/technical.rst>`__.